boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

 zShift
 ------

-The `\texttt{zShift}` input is used to connect grid cells in the closed field-line region (i.e core).
+The `\texttt{zShift}` is used to connect grid cells along the magnetic field.
 It is the `z` angle of a point on a field line relative to a reference location:

 .. math::